 Who Lives Under the Bridge?
 Work, Power, and the Aftermath of Mergers

 This quick story begins in the shadow of a bridge.
-With me in the shadows, there is a group of people who spoke of their working lives as though they had been displaced to its underside.
+In the shadows, there is a group of people who spoke of their working lives as though they had been displaced to its underside.
 They had survived corporate mergers, but not unscathed.
 Their lament was sharp; the “middle-management soup” of acquisitions had thickened into something unworkable.
 Too many managers, too many overlapping mandates, too much energy spent fighting one another rather than supporting the work.
 What might have been an integration was experienced instead as exile.

 Their imagery was visceral; the workplace was likened to a gladiatorial arena, with managers locked in combat, climbing over bodies, and victories measured by survival rather than vision.
 In Bourdieu’s terms, a merger is a reshuffling of the field; symbolic, cultural, and social capital collide, and status must be renegotiated.
 However, the metaphor of gladiators suggests more than subtle manoeuvring.
 It evokes blood sport, where each advance requires another’s fall.
 The bridge connecting two organisational towers becomes less a passage of synergy and more a funnel into conflict, its stonework echoing with the clash of armour and ambition.